deepin-community/python-aiohttp/docs/client_reference.rst

       Return jar's cookies acceptable for URL and available in ``Cookie`` header for sending client requests for given URL.

-      :param str response_url: request's URL for which cookies are asked.
+      :param ~yarl.URL response_url: request's URL for which cookies are asked.

       :return: :class:`http.cookies.SimpleCookie` with filtered
          cookies for given URL.